lunascsant/data-mining/README.md

 # data-mining

-My repository for the Data Mining class.
+This repository is being built during my Data Mining classes at UFJF.